 Applications are now closed.

 The deadline to submit applications for admission to our graduate program in Fall 2018 has passed.
-Admission decisions will be rendered in March.
+Admission decisions were rendered in March 2018.

 Thank you for your interest in applying for our graduate program in Slavic, East European and Eurasian Languages and Cultures.
 Before you begin preparing your application materials, please be sure to read our section on eligibility to make sure that you possess the requisite qualifications to apply for our program.